 MotorCity Casino is one of three luxury casino resort hotels in Detroit, and incorporates a historic building that once housed the Wagner Baking Company, makers of Wonder Bread.
 The complex houses a 100,000 square- foot casino with approximately 3,000 slot machines, 59 table games, and two poker rooms; D. Tour, a 13,000-square-foot spa with thermal whirlpools, steam rooms, and dry saunas; 67,000 square feet of meeting and convention space; Sound Board, a live music theater with a capacity of 2,400 people; and a luxury hotel with 400 guest rooms and suites.

 Amber Conville is a developer at Test Double, and has been a software developer for 6 years.
 She loves code in lots of languages, tdd, craftsmanship, and the software community, and can be found helping out with user groups, conferences, and nerd gatherings whenever possible.

 Erika Carlson was studying clinical psychology in 2011, when she wrote her first line of Python code.
 She fell in love with programming, decided to change paths, and is now a software developer at Detroit Labs.
-She is deeply passionate about creating a community of female peers and mentors for women exploring the field of technology for the first time.

 Erika teaches web development and gives introductory programming presentations at elementary and middle schools.
 She is passionate about the potential of technology to create positive change in the world, and is working to create more opportunities for technology education in Detroit.